Trump’s NATO Statements: Reactions, Updates and Analysis in Politics

 • PrintShare

 Update from February 14th, 9:56 p.m.: After US President Biden sharply criticized his rival Trump for his NATO statements, the ex-president now shot back on his Truth Social platform.
 “Can someone please tell our uninformed president that NATO needs to pay its bills!
 “They are currently paying a fraction of what we are paying for the disaster in Ukraine, which if we had a real president would never have happened,” Trump wrote.
 “There’s probably a $150 billion difference.
 They should catch up with the US – FAST!
-The European nations collectively have about the same economic size as ours.
+The European nations collectively have regarding the same economic size as ours.
 You have the money.
 PAID!” he added.

 Vice Chancellor Robert Habeck (Greens) described the statements as “irresponsible”.
 Ukraine needs the support of Europe and the USA, said Habeck at a talk Editorial Network Germany (RND).
 A victory for Putin in the Ukraine war would be a signal to all people who believe that they can achieve political goals through military means.
 “Then we have wars everywhere.
 That can’t be the world we’re striving for,” said Habeck.